rctl/software-development-rules/README.md

 [6] Sleep while true

 > When blocking a thread with a while(true){} add a sleep to avoid excess CPU usage

+[7] Block push to prod

+> Do not allow code updates in production without going through the process of testing and deploying.

+[8] Automate deployment

+> Require at maximum one user interaction to publish to production (ex. accepting a pull request).
+Other steps can be automated.